 February 23, 1938: More ads for Everybody Sing.

-NOTE: To give you an idea of how long the production of the film took, Judy pre-recorded the song four months earlier on October 7, 1938, which at that time was already the third recording session for the film.
+NOTE: To give you an idea of how long the production of the film took, Judy pre-recorded the song four months earlier on October 7, 1938, and that was the third recording session for the film.

 February 23, 1942: Judy returned to MGM after being out two days, for more dance rehearsals with Gene Kelly for For Me And My Gal.
 Time called: 1 p.m; dismissed: 4:30 p.m.